Who qualifies to participate in the program?

-Arrow is awarding top Indiegogo campaigns with Arrow Certified Technology a share of $1M to help launch their products.
+Arrow is awarding top Indiegogo campaigns with Arrow Certified Technology cash awards to help launch their products.
 To be eligible to win:

 All campaigns that meet these criteria are submitted to Arrow and Indiegogo employees to vote for the campaign with the most innovation, impact to people’s lives, and marketability.
 Winners will be notified directly.

 What are the criteria to get my Technology Arrow Certified?

 Certification eligibility is based on a review of the feasibility of the product’s design and viability of the bill of materials.
 In IoT/cloud-based software only ideas, documented development and detailed product requirements are necessary in order to get your Technology Arrow Certified.

 Certification eligibility is based on a review of the feasibility of the product’s design and viability of the bill of materials.
 In IoT/cloud-based software only ideas, documented development and detailed product requirements are necessary in order to achieve Certification.

 What information would I need to provide to Arrow for my Certification review?